 How to Calculate Axial Forces of A Truss System using Method of Joints

 In this tutorial, we will explain how to use the method of joints calculate the internal member forces in a Truss system or structure.
 These forces are known as Axial Forces, and are very important in truss analysis.
+If you're unclear about what a truss is see our article - What is a Truss.
 The Method of Joints basically involves looking at each of the 'joints' (where the members meet) and applying static equations to solve.

 Step 1: Calculate the Reactions at the Supports